jupyter-widgets-contrib/ipycanvas/README.md

 Interactive Canvas in Jupyter.

-ipycanvas is an Interactive widgets library exposing the [browser's Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to Python.
+ipycanvas is a lightweight, fast and stable library exposing the [browser's Canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) to Python.
-It allows you to draw simple primitives directly from Python like text, lines, polygons, arcs, images etc.
+It allows you to draw simple primitives directly from Python like text, lines, polygons, arcs, images etc. This simple toolset allows you to draw literally anything!

 ## Try it online!